rblades/dhworkbook_master/docs/module-1/Exercises.md

 Instead of creating multiple versions of a file, you have a single file that has a version history.
 Neat, eh?

 This is perhaps the simplest use case for Github.
 You can create files directly in the repository as well, by hitting the 'create new file' button, and following the prompts.
-Github has a brief tutorial on using the website to collaborate with other people on a repository that [you can explore here](https://guides.github.com/activities/hello-world/).
+Github has a brief tutorial on using the website to collaborate with other people on a repository that [you can explore on Github](https://guides.github.com/activities/hello-world/).

 **for the remainder of the course, use your hist3814o repository as your scratch pad, your fail log, your open notebook, for showing your work across these modules**